prancer-io/prancer-hello-world/README.md

 Here you see that the result is failed.

-You have completed the Hello-World!
+*congratulations!* You have completed the prancer Hello-World!

-# Hello World explanation
+I highly recommend you to read on the reference documentation at [Prancer docs] (https://docs.prancer.io) .